fletchjp/MERG-Arduino-Software/TestEncoderKeypad/README.md

 I have developed some codes for testing the different applications.

-Most of these examples work with the IO abstraction library.
+Most of these examples work with the IOAbstraction library.

 ## Martin's Library

 Martin Da Costa has written a library for use with encoders.
 There are two versions in use here.

-The first is a local copy of his files which has now been replaced by use of a libary (encoderMD).
+The first is a local copy of his files which has now been replaced by use of a library (encoderMD).

+The use of the first version will not be continued.
+The examples are retained as they illustrate some features.

 ## What works when the Keypad is on the I2C?

 I have been attempting to combine code for the encoder using Martin's library with a keypad connected using I2C.

 So far I have had mysterious failures when using both.

 Initial tests have been with a 4duino which has only one 5V output pin when I need two.

 I am changing over to use a NANO with a base board with plenty of 5V and ground pins.

 I now have two examples working with the NANO hardware.
 These are in other folders.

 ### matrixKeyboardUNO44pins

 This allows the start pin for the keypad to be adjusted easily.

+The original settung clashes with the pins used for the encoder.

 ### MartinsEncoder